nuxeo-sandbox/nuxeo-retention/README.md

 - Statically, via an XML contribution (see below)
 - Or dynamically, using a document storing the values in the `retention_rule` schema (prefix `rule`)
   - Note: Adding the `RetentionRule` facet to a document automatically adds the schema
+  - For convenience, the plugin provides the `RetentionConfiguration` document type and its layouts, so you can use it to allow users for configuring dynamic rules.

 Each rule is composed of: